Flash Airlines Flight 604: Aircraft

+Crew

-The captain of Flight 604 was 53-year-old Khadr Abdullah (referred to as Mohammed Khedr in a Times Online article).
+The captain of Flight 604 was 53-year-old Khedr Abdullah.
 He was a highly respected pilot who had accrued almost 7,500 hours of flight time, including 474 hours on the Boeing 737.
-The first officer was 25-year-old Amr Al-Shaafei who had fewer than 800 hours of flying experience, with 242 of them on the Boeing 737.
+The first officer was 25-year-old Amr al-Shaafei who had fewer than 800 hours of flying experience, with 242 of them on the Boeing 737.
 42-year-old Ashraf Abdelhamid, who was training as a first officer and had experience flying corporate jets, sat in the cockpit with the pilot and co-pilot.
 Though Egyptian, Abdelhamid also held Canadian and U.S. citizenships.

 Passengers

 Most of the passengers aboard the flight were French tourists from the Paris metropolitan area.
 A provisional passenger list, dated 5 January 2004, stated that twelve entire French families had boarded the flight.
-Members of twelve families appeared at Charles de Gaulle Airport to meet passengers off the flight; this gave an indication to the airport staff that entire families had died on Flight 604.
+Members of only seventeen families appeared at Charles de Gaulle Airport to meet passengers off the flight; this gave an indication to the airport staff that entire families had died on Flight 604.

 Accident

 The aircraft departed from Sharm El Sheikh International Airport at 04:42 EET (02:42 UTC) on 3 January 2004.
 After taking off, it made a left turn to intercept the airport's VOR system, and the autopilot was then engaged.

-Shortly afterwards, however, Captain Abdullah made an unintelligible exclamation and the autopilot abruptly disconnected (this might have been an intentional action by the pilots or it may have happened automatically).
+Shortly afterwards, however, Captain Khedr made an unintelligible exclamation and the autopilot abruptly disconnected (this might have been an intentional action by the pilots or it may have happened automatically).
 At this point the aircraft entered a right bank of 40 degrees.
-When the bank reached 50 degrees, First Officer Al-Shaafei called out "overbank," indicating that the aircraft's bank was becoming dangerous.
+When the bank reached 50 degrees, First Officer al-Shaafei called out "overbank," indicating that the aircraft's bank was becoming dangerous.
 The bank angle increased rapidly until it reached 111 degrees at which point the aircraft entered a stall.
 It crashed into the Red Sea at 04:45 EET (02:45 UTC), just three minutes after takeoff, at a speed of 412 kn at a right bank angle of 24 degrees and at a nose-down angle of 24 degrees.
 The tail broke off of the plane and rolled forward after the crash into the sea.
 All 148 people on board perished.